AdamGustavsson/kalasPOC/README.md

+This is a proof of concept on using React, Relay Graphql and Dynamodb for a party invitation app.

 # Relay Starter Kit

 This kit includes an app server, a GraphQL server, and a transpiler that you can use to get started building an app with Relay.
 For a walkthrough, see the [Relay tutorial](https://facebook.github.io/relay/docs/tutorial.html).